person-performing-heart-hand-gesture

 You could, but you don’t have to.

-There are those who celebrate the freedom to harm themselves.
+Some people celebrate the freedom to harm themselves.
 This freedom keeps humanity in its infancy.

 I’ve been drunk, stoned, addicted, poor, hopeless, lazy, and depressed.
 I’ve starved myself and isolated myself from anyone that could help.
 I’ve blocked off those that love me, and I’ve hated myself.